omidarmat/onLearn/sql.md

 -- returns 0.00001001358 (!)
 ```

 You would normally expect the result to be `0.00001`.
 But what you actually get is different: `0.00001001358`.
 Why?
 Because Postgres, treats `REAL`, `DOUBLE PRECISION`, and `FLOAT` with floating point math.
-This kind of calculations are notorious for being womewhat inaccurate.
+This kind of calculations are notorious for being somewhat inaccurate.
 However, since they are very efficient and fast for running calculations, they are used when you don't need extreme precision in your numeric values.
 Now to calculate the query precisely:

 ```sql
 SELECT (1.99999::DECIMAL - 1.99998::DECIMAL);